 Consistently hitting your goals is a process that requires discipline, it's easy to get carried away with day-to-day activities and disregard OKR priorities.
-Following up on progress with weekly check-ins is an important step, but how do you run a successful OKR check-in?
+Following up on progress with weekly check-ins is an important step, but how do you run a successful OKR progress review?

 Weekly OKR progress reviews should be a simple process that allows everyone to get up to speed as to what has been achieved and what needs to be done next.
 Keep momentum going!

 Keep them short

 As OKR progress review expert Bart den Haak says, 15 minutes should be enough to know where you stand and what decisions need to be made to move forward.

 Have a clear agenda so everyone knows what to expect and what to prepare.
 We suggest the following points to discuss: